maxime-langevin/diverse_molecule_generation/README.md

 ```
 to reproduce Figure 13.

-NB : Some cells are commented in `egfr.ipynb` and `drd2.ipynb` and the results of those cells already saved in `robustness_experiments` folder.
-Please uncomment them if you want to run them from scratch.
+NB : Some cells are commented in `egfr.ipynb` and `drd2.ipynb` and the results of those cells already saved in the `robustness_experiments` folder, as they take a very long time to run.
+Please uncomment them if you want to run them and regenerate the results stored in `robustness_experiments` from scratch.